-This holistic remedies post was co-authored by Gabi, Cat Programs Coordinator at the Cat Adoption Center, and Jessica, Pet Services and Safety Coordinator for Adopt & Shop.
+This holistic remedies post was co-authored by Gabi, Cat Programs Coordinator at the Cat Adoption Center, and Jessica, a Pet Services and Safety Coordinator.
 This article also contains affiliate links.
 Found Animals receives a portion of the proceeds from every purchase made after clicking on the links.
 These profits go toward saving more homeless animals!

 Animals experience stress just like humans do.
 When you move to a new house, take a trip to the groomer or bring home a new pet, it’s important to remain sensitive to changes in your pet’s mood.
 Their anxiety may be obvious — they may urinate inappropriately or display aggressive behavior — or it may be more subtle.

 Our pet adoption centers pull animals from local shelters, many of them surrendered by families or brought in as strays, and we care for them during what is most likely the most stressful time in their lives.
 These animals are dealing with major changes and it is our responsibility to make the transition between shelter, shop and new home as stress-free as possible.

 While a vet’s intervention is needed for cases of extreme anxiety, there are a few holistic remedies that we like to try out beforehand.
 Read on to learn more.

 From Gabi, Cat Programs Coordinator at the Cat Adoption Center:

 Bach Flower’s Rescue Remedy for Pets is the ideal relief for any stressful situation because it is completely natural, safe and easy to administer.